raminium/chair-template/README.md

 ## Chair Template
 This is a fully responsive prototype for a template once requested by a friend.
-In the end he decided to go with another template, so I've decided upload this one for anyone who wants to continue to use it.
+Since he has no need for it anymore, I've decided to upload this one for anyone who wants to continue to use it.
 It is written in plain HTML5 CSS3.

 ## Structure
 - CSS selectors are sorted by specificity and dependend on appearance on the page.